St. Joseph's School, Imphal

-St. Joseph's School Imphal is a religious minority educational institution established by the Catholic Church under the Roman Catholic Archdiocess of Imphal.
+St. Joseph's School Imphal is a religious minority educational institution established by the Catholic Church under the Roman Catholic Archdiocese of Imphal.

 History

 The school was founded and established in 1983 by a Roman Catholic Priest, Fr.
 Mathew Planthottam.

 Present

 This school is located in Sangaiparou, Imphal, Manipur.
 It is a school for boys only.

 Students from the school are called "Josephians" or "Josephites".
 It is a Roman Catholic School run by Roman Catholic Archdiocese of Imphal.
 The School has separate buildings for high school and higher secondary school on the same campus but High school is only for boys and higher secondary school is for co-education.